wireapp/wire-server/docs/src/how-to/install/ingress.md

 three pods, which will also do TLS termination and forward traffic to upstream services (`nginz` and others).

-To inspect default TLS settings, see TODO
+To inspect default TLS settings, see [defaults in the latest code](https://github.com/wireapp/wire-server/blob/develop/charts/ingress-nginx-controller/values.yaml) and also see {ref}`tls`.

 ## Installing on bare-metal without dynamic load balancer support